People can receive help in many ways. Below are a few examples:

 We have compiled an exhaustive list of resources throughout the city that is updated quarterly to ensure all of these options are open and up to date.

-CLICK HERE FOR THE RESOURCE GUIDE.
+Check out our resource guide.
 We have added their Zip code to make it easier for you to see what is in your area.
-The categories of resources are:

 Employment